Mailu/helm-charts/charts/mailu/README.md

 ### Warning about open relays

-One of the biggest mistakes when running a mail server is a so called "Open Relay".
-This kind of misconfiguration is in most cases caused by a badly configured load balancer which hides the originating IP address of an email which makes Mailu think, the email comes from an internal address and ommits authentification and other checks.
-In the result, your mail server can be abused to spread spam and will get blacklisted within hours.
+One of the biggest mistakes when running a mail server is a so-called "open relay".
+In most cases, this kind of misconfiguration is caused by a badly configured load balancer that hides the originating IP address of an email.
+This makes Mailu think that the email is coming from an internal address and it omits authentification and other checks.
+As a result, your mail server can be abused to spread spam and will get blacklisted within hours.

-It is very important that you check your setup for open relay at least:
+It is very important to check whether your setup is an open relay at least:

 - after installation
-- at any time you change network settings or load balancer configuration
+- any time you change network settings or load balancer configuration

 The check is quite simple:

-- watch the logs for the "mailu-front" POD
+- watch the logs for the "mailu-front" pod
 - browse to an open relay checker like <https://mxtoolbox.com/diagnostic.aspx>
 - enter the hostname or IP address of your mail server and start the test